taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/03-redux-architecture.md

 Coupling actions and reducers is fine, but always think twice when adding another action type.
 For instance, perhaps a action type could be reused in another reducer.
 When reusing action types, you avoid to end up with fat thunks when using Redux thunk.
 Instead of dispatching several actions, your thunk could dispatch only one abstract action that is reused in more than one reducer.

 You have learned that you can plan your state management ahead.
 There are use cases where local state makes more sense than sophisticated state.
 Both can be used and should be used in a scaling application.
 By combining local state to the native local storage of the browser, you can give the user of your application an improved UX.
 In addition, you can plan the state ahead too.
 Think about view state and entitiy state and where it should live in your application.
-You can give your reducers differenct domains as their ownership such as todoReducer, filterReducer and notificationReducer.
+You can give your reducers differenct domains as their ownership such as `todoReducer`, filterReducer and notificationReducer.
 However, once you have planned your state management and state, don't stick to it.
 When slaing your application, always revisit those things to apply refactorings.
 That will help you to keep your state manageable, maintainable and predictable in the long run.

 ## Hands On: Hacker News with Redux